Alerovere/WALIS_Help/docs/Relative Sea Level.md

 ##General Information
 **Site name** - Name of the site.
-This could be a local geographic name, or the name of the town/city where the site is located.</br>
+This could be a local geographic name, or the name of the town/city where the site is located.

 **Subsite** - Survey name or transect number assigned to the site.
-This may also include a sub-facies within the sea level sequence.</br>
+This may also include a sub-facies within the sea level sequence.

-**Nation** - The nation where the site is located.</br>
+**Nation** - The nation where the site is located.

-**Region** - The administrative region or province where the site is located.</br>
+**Region** - The administrative region or province where the site is located.

-**Main reference** - Select the main reference reporting the site, i.e., the paper from which RSL information has been extracted.</br>
+**Main reference** - The main reference from which RSL information has been extracted.
+This is usually the reference describing the site and reporting measurement and dating details.

 **Additional References** - Select further references describing the site.
-Ideally this field includes all the historical references reporting on the site.</br>
+Ideally this field includes all the historical references reporting on the site.

-**Latidude (decimal degrees)** - Latitude of the site, in decimal degrees.</br>
+**Latidude (decimal degrees)** - Latitude of the site, in decimal degrees.

-**Longitude (decimal degrees)** - Longitude of the site, in decimal degrees.</br>
+**Longitude (decimal degrees)** - Longitude of the site, in decimal degrees.

-**Horizontal Positioning Technique** - Select the Horizontal positioning technique used to establish the site Lat/Long coordinates.
-New positioning techniques can be added as necessary, referring to the [Geographic positioning](Geographic positioning.md) table.</br>
+**Horizontal Positioning Technique** - Define the positioning technique used to establish the site Lat/Long coordinates.
+New positioning techniques can be added as necessary, referring to the [Geographic positioning](Geographic positioning.md) table.

 **Is this a marine/terrestrial limiting record?** - Indicate if the record inserted is a marine or terrestrial limiting, or a sea level indicator.
 The following fields will update accordingly.
 For a definition of marine/terrestrial limiting in MIS 5e, see Rovere et al., 2016[^1].
-See *Figure 1* for an example</br>
+See *Figure 1* for an example.

 **Type of RSL Indicator** - Sea level indicator that was reported at the site.
-New indicators can be added from to the [Type of RSL indicator](Type of RSL indicator.md) table.</br></br>
+New indicators can be added from to the [Type of RSL indicator](Type of RSL indicator.md) table.

 <center><img src="https://raw.githubusercontent.com/Alerovere/WALIS_Help/master/docs/img/Terr_mar_limiting.JPG" width="800" height="200"></br>
 *Figure 1.
 Graphical representation of Marine and Terrestrial limitind vs Sea Level Indicators, from Rovere et al., 2016[^1].*</center>

 ##Elevation and Paleo RSL
-**Upper limit of modern analog (m)** - Insert here the highest elevation at which the modern analog is found. </br>
+**Upper limit of modern analog (m)** - Elevation of the highest point at which the facies/landform occurs along the modern shoreline.

-**Lower limit of modern analog (m)** - Insert here the lowest elevation at which the modern analog is found.</br>
+**Lower limit of modern analog (m)** - Elevation of the lowest point at which the facies/landform occurs along the modern shoreline.

 **Quantification of Indicative meaning** - Indicate how the indicative meaning has been quantified.
 Two selections are possible:</br>
 -IMCalc - Using the tool developed by Lorscheid and Rovere (2019)[^2].</br>
 -Modern analog data - From modern analog data available for the study area.
 See example in Rovere et al., 2016[^1].</br>

-**Sea level datum** - Sea level datum to which the elevations are referred.
-New sea level datums can be added from the [Sea Level Datum](Sea Level Datum.md) table.</br>
+**Sea level datum** - VErtical datum to which the elevations are referred.
+New sea level datums can be added from the [Sea Level Datum](Sea Level Datum.md) table.

 **Elevation measurement technique** - Method employed to measure elevations.
-New techniques can be added from the [Elevation Measurement](Elevation measurement.md) table.</br>
+New techniques can be added from the [Elevation Measurement](Elevation measurement.md) table.

-**Do you want to insert upper and lower elevation limits?** -  Select "Yes" if the sea level indicator was measured as two-points elevation (*Figure 2*).</br>
+**Do you want to insert upper and lower elevation limits?** -  Select "Yes" if the sea level indicator was measured as two-points elevation (*Figure 2*).

 **Lower elevation of indicator** - The lower measured elevation of the sea level indicator, as shown in *Figure 2*</br>

 **Upper elevation of indicator** - The upper measured elevation of the sea level indicator, as shown in *Figure 2*</br>

 **Upper/Lower elevation measurement error (m)** - Insert here the elevation measurement error for the Upper and Lower elevation measurements.
 Insert ±1-sigma values.</br>

-**RSL indicator elevation (m)** - Elevation of RSL indicator (single-point case).</br>
+**RSL indicator elevation (m)** - Elevation of RSL indicator.
+This value is auto-calculated if upper and lower elevation limits are specified above.

-**RSL indicator elevation error (m)** - Elevation error associated with RSL indicator (single-point case).</br></br>
+**RSL indicator elevation error (m)** - Elevation error associated with the elevation measurement.
+For GPS and similar instrumental measurement, use ±1σ error levels.
+This value is auto-calculated if upper and lower elevation limits are specified above.</br>

 <center><img src="https://github.com/Alerovere/WALIS_Help/blob/master/docs/img/Limits.jpg?raw=true"  width="500" height="200"></br>
 *Figure 2.
 Graphical representation of single point (default) vs two-point elevation.*</center>

-**Notes on elevation** - Insert comments on how elevation data has been obtained / treated.</br>
+**Notes on elevation** - Insert comments on how elevation data has been obtained / treated.

-**Reference Water Level (m)** - This value is auto-calculated from the previous ones, only if 'Sea level indicator' has been chosen in the 'Is this a marine/terrestrial limiting record?' field.</br>
+**Reference Water Level (m)** - This value is auto-calculated from the previous ones, only if 'Sea level indicator' has been chosen in the 'Is this a marine/terrestrial limiting record?' field.

-**Indicative Range (m)** - This value is auto-calculated from the previous ones, only if 'Sea level indicator' has been chosen in the 'Is this a marine/terrestrial limiting record?' field.</br>
+**Indicative Range (m)** - This value is auto-calculated from the previous ones, only if 'Sea level indicator' has been chosen in the 'Is this a marine/terrestrial limiting record?' field.

-**Paleo Relative Sea Level (m)** - This value is auto-calculated from the previous ones, only if 'Sea level indicator' has been chosen in the 'Is this a marine/terrestrial limiting record?' field.</br>
+**Paleo Relative Sea Level (m)** - This value is auto-calculated from the previous ones, only if 'Sea level indicator' has been chosen in the 'Is this a marine/terrestrial limiting record?' field.

-**Paleo Relative Sea Level Uncertainty (m)** - This value is auto-calculated from the previous ones, only if 'Sea level indicator' has been chosen in the 'Is this a marine/terrestrial limiting record?' field.</br>
+**Paleo Relative Sea Level Uncertainty (m)** - This value is auto-calculated from the previous ones, only if 'Sea level indicator' has been chosen in the 'Is this a marine/terrestrial limiting record?' field.

 **Is data on vertical land movements (independent from the sea level record) available?** - Select 'Yes' or 'No' depending on the available data.
-If 'Yes' is selected, a new tab will open to insert vertical land movements accordingly.</br>
+If 'Yes' is selected, a new tab will open to insert vertical land movements accordingly.

 ##Vertical Land Movements
-***This tab is open only if 'Yes' is selected in the field above.***</br>
+*This tab is displayed only if 'Yes' is selected in the field above.*

-**Tectonic category** - Select the tectonic category from a dropdown menu.</br>
+**Tectonic category** - Select the tectonic category from a dropdown menu.

-**Tectonic category comments** - Comments on the tectonic category selection.</br>
+**Comments on tectonic category** - Comments on the tectonic category selection.

-**Published VLM rate (m/ky)** - Vertical land motion rate as reported in the original study.</br>
+**Published VLM rate (m/ky)** - Vertical land motion rate as reported in the original study.

-**Published VLM rate uncertainty (m/ky)**- Vertical land motion rate uncertainty as reported in the original study.</br>
+**Published VLM rate uncertainty (m/ky)**- Vertical land motion rate uncertainty as reported in the original study.

-**Interpreted VLM rate (m/ky)** - Vertical land motion rate, if re-calculated from the original study.</br>
+**Interpreted VLM rate (m/ky)** - Vertical land motion rate, if re-calculated from the original study.

-**Interpreted VLM rate (m/ky) uncertainty** - Vertical land motion rate uncertainties, if re-calculated from the original study.</br>
+**Interpreted VLM rate (m/ky) uncertainty** - Vertical land motion rate uncertainties, if re-calculated from the original study.

-**Comments on VLM rates** - Insert here any further comment on vertical land motion rates.</br>
+**Comments on VLM rates** - Insert here any further comment on vertical land motion rates.

 ##Age Constraints
+*At least one age constraint must be entered in this tab.
+Without age constraints, a RSL datapoint cannot be saved.*

 **Age attribution** - Select one age attribution method from the list.
-The space below will populate accordingly.</br>
+The space below will populate accordingly.

 **U-series ages** - Select one or more U-series ages.
-New ages can be added in the 'U-Series' table.</br>
+New ages can be added in the 'U-Series' table.

 **Amino Acid Racemization** - Select one or more AAR ages.
-New ages can be added in the 'AAR' table.</br>
+New ages can be added in the 'AAR' table.

 **Luminescence** - Select one or more Luminescence ages.
-New ages can be added in the 'Luminescence' table.</br>
+New ages can be added in the 'Luminescence' table.

 **Electro Spin Resonance** - Select one or more ESR ages.
-New ages can be added in the 'ESR' table.</br>
+New ages can be added in the 'ESR' table.

 **Stratigraphic context/age** - Select one or more stratigraphic context ages.
-New ages can be added in the 'Chronostratigraphy' table.</br>
+New ages can be added in the 'Chronostratigraphy' table.

 **Other age constraints** - Select one or more other age constraints.
-New ages can be added in the 'Other age constraints' table.</br>
+New ages can be added in the 'Other age constraints' table.

 ##Quality
+*This tab requires a creator-oriented an evaluation of the quality of the RSL data and age information.*

 **Quality of RSL data** - Rate the quality of the record for which concents RSL data, on a 1 (poor) to 5 (excellent) scale.
 If the record is rejected, select 0 stars and insert the reason for rejection below.
-A guide on the evaluation of quality can be found in *Table 1*</br>
+A guide on the evaluation of quality can be found in *Table 1*

 **Quality of age information** - Rate the quality of the record for which concerns age information, on a 1 (poor) to 5 (excellent) scale.
 If the record is rejected, select 0 stars and insert the reason for rejection below.
-A guide on the evaluation of quality can be found in *Table 2*</br>
+A guide on the evaluation of quality can be found in *Table 2*

-**Quality notes** - Detail the reason for the quality score assigned to the record or the reason for rejection.</br></br>
+**Quality notes** - Detail the reason for the quality score assigned to the record or the reason for rejection.

 *Table 1.
 Guidelines for the evaluation of RSL data quality.*